gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Downgrade Attacks {#Downgrade-Attacks}

-Downgrade attacks may attempt to force the DTLS Key Management Method by altering the containt of INIT chunk, for instance by removing all offered DTLS Key Management Methods but the one desired.
+Downgrade attacks may attempt to force the DTLS Key Management Method by altering the content of INIT chunk, for instance by removing all offered DTLS Key Management Methods but the one desired.
 This is possible if the attacker is an on-path attacker that can modify packet because INIT and INIT-ACK chunks are plain text.